 Citrus scents that repel cats

 Cats don't like the scent of citrus.
 Keep cats away by throwing your orange, grapefruit, lemon, and lime rinds into the garden, since these are scents that repel cats.

-If you or family members consume citrus fruits daily, put fresh peels out every day and throw the prior day's detritus into the compost bin.
+If you or your family members consume citrus fruits daily, put fresh peels out every day and throw the prior day's materials into the compost bin.
 That way, you always have current cat repellent.

 - Rosemary: A wonderful herb for cooking, doing double duty as a cat deterrent.